-Cassie and Ciara have shared about finding true love after relationships gone wrong, but this phenom isn’t only for celebrities.
+Cassie and Ciara have shared about finding love again after heartbreak, but this phenom isn’t only for celebrities.
 BlackLove.com contributor Toni-Ann Craft shares her story of loss leading to the greatest love of her life.

 June was a great month for love, or more specifically, love the second time around after heartbreak, humiliation, and lovers who wasted a whole bunch of their love’s time.
 First, Ciara blessed us all on Red Table Talk with the truth about her rebound from Future and how that break up prepared her for her luminous relationship with Russell Wilson.
 Then, there was Cassie’s announcement that she was pregnant with her new love and boyfriend after Diddy wasted 10 years of her life in an affair that proved to be going nowhere.

 But all of the revelations made me reflect on my own tale of love, wasted time, and how that relationship led me to the love of my life.
 I’m here as proof that true love after perceived loss is not only for celebrities.
 And, often times, it is just that loss that prepares you for the love of your life.